mlochbaum/BQN/commentary/why.md

 J uses numeric codes; BQN uses mostly names.
 So J's `1&o.` is BQN's `•math.Sin`, and `6!:9` corresponds to BQN's `•MonoTime`.

 J uses bytestrings by default, making Unicode handling a significant difficulty ([see](https://code.jsoftware.com/wiki/Vocabulary/uco) `u:`).
 BQN strings are lists of codepoints, so you don't have to worry about how they're encoded or fight to avoid splitting up UTF-8 bytes that need to go together.

+But J has its type advantages as well.
+I miss complex number support in BQN, as it's an optional extension that we haven't yet implemented.
+And BQN has a hard rule that only one numeric type is exposed to the programmer, which means high-precision integers and rationals aren't allowed at all for a float-based implementation.
+I think this rule is worth it because J's implicit type conversion is hard to predict and an unexpected numeric type can cause sporadic or subtle program errors.

+BQN uses a modifier `⟜` for J's hook, adding `⊸` for a reversed version (which I use nearly twice as often).
+This frees up the 2-train, which is made equivalent to Atop (`∘`).
+It's the system Roger Hui came to advocate, since he argued in favor of a hook conjunction [here](https://code.jsoftware.com/wiki/Essays/Hook_Conjunction%3F) and made 2-train an Atop when he brought it to Dyalog APL.
+As an example, the J hook `(#~0&<:)` to remove negative numbers becomes `0⊸≤⊸/` in BQN.

 J locales are not first-class values, and BQN namespaces are.
 I think BQN's namespaces are a lot more convenient to construct, although it is lacking an inheritance mechanism (but J's path system can become confusing quickly).
 More importantly, BQN namespaces (and closures) are garbage collected.
 J locales leak unless manually freed by the programmer.
 More generally, J has no mutable data at all, and to simulate it properly you'd have to write your own tracing garbage collection as the J interpreter doesn't have any.
 I discussed this issue some in [this J forum thread](http://www.jsoftware.com/pipermail/programming/2021-April/058006.html).